platalytics/intel-edison-sdk/README.md

-# Arduino Yún SDK
+# Intel Edison SDK

 Before you dive into setting up the SDK for your device, follow instructions below.

-1. Expand disk space using https://www.arduino.cc/en/Tutorial/ExpandingYunDiskSpace
-2. You need a Linux based environment (Mac works too) to setup
+1. You need a Linux based environment (Mac works too) to setup
-3. Make sure you have `expect` utility installed
+2. Make sure you have `expect` utility installed

     Get `expect` on Ubuntu/Debian